German AfD taps into young voters' fears, disillusionment – DW – 09/25/2024

 The great urban-rural divide in eastern Germany

 But why is the AfD particularly successful in eastern Germany?
-According to sociologist Steffen Mau from Humboldt University Berlin, this has to do with a pronounced urban-rural divide.
-In his book "Ungleich vereint" (Unequally United), he wrote: "In the east, there is a much bigger gap between young people in the city and their peers in the countryside."
+According to sociologist Steffen Mau from Humboldt University Berlin, it has to do with a pronounced urban-rural divide.
+In his book "Ungleich vereint" ("Unequally United"), he wrote: "In the east, there is a much bigger gap between young people in the city and their peers in the countryside."
 Outside the urban centers, the AfD dominates, according to Mau.
 "The urban-rural divide could, as it stands, be decisive for the division of society in eastern Germany."

+According to many other experts, it is alarming that the AfD and its supporters are becoming increasingly openly racist and radical in their campaigns.

 This kind of hateful content is evidently becoming increasingly popular with young people.
-"Right-wing extremist, nationalist, and authoritarian positions have increased," amongst the young, according to Klaus Hurrelmann.
+"Right-wing extremist, nationalist, and authoritarian positions have increased," among young people, according to Klaus Hurrelmann.

 Nevertheless, when you look at society as a whole, they still form a minority.
 This was underlined by a study conducted by the University of Leipzig in 2023, which found that only a very small proportion of people in eastern Germany have a consolidated right-wing extremist world view.